elipZis/laravel-pastable-model/README.md

 Enable your models to regularly cut/copy and paste data into another table.

 - Cut & Paste or Copy & Paste
-- Scheduled Job to asynchronously execute in chunks
+- Scheduled Job to regularly & asynchronously execute in chunks
 - Store data e.g. into logging or daily tables and keep the production data clean

 ## Installation